jackboyman01/Godot-Main-Menu/README.md

 # Godot-Main-Menu
-it is a Main Menu with transitions for Godot
+It is a Main Menu with transitions for Godot.
+It also has an options Menu.